 Ceramic tile is durable and can withstand most cleaning products.
-The biggest issue is the development of mold and mildew in the grout lines.
-You can tackle this problem using a bleach-based cleaner.
+The biggest issue is the development of mold and mildew in the grout lines, which you can tackle with a bleach-based cleaner.

 - Shower Cleaner (Recommended: Clorox Tilex as a shower wall cleaner to kill mold and mildew, safe for glazed ceramic tile.)

 - Soft-bristled, non-abrasive scrub brush with a long handle

 Step 1: Run Hot Water in the Shower

 After removing toiletries, rinse the shower wall and floor.
 Then, turn the hot water on its highest setting and let it steam for five minutes to loosen the grime.

 Step 2: Spray the Shower with Your Cleaner